 The Take: Israel’s campaign against Al Jazeera journalists in Gaza

-Al Jazeera rejects Israel’s claim that six of its Gaza-based journalists are members of Hamas and Islamic Jihad.
+Al Jazeera rejects Israel’s claim that six of its Gaza-based journalists are members of Hamas or the Palestinian Islamic Jihad.

 In this episode: